SpicySyntax/MachineLearningMarchMadness/README.md

   - Improve the data
     - Further clean the data, remove correlated variables (see https://developers.google.com/machine-learning/crash-course/representation/cleaning-data)
     - Add some artificial features?
-    - Take in game locations and team locations to calculate travel distance as a feature for both teams
+    - Take in game locations and team locations to calculate travel distance as a feature for both teams (Consider adding home, away, and neutral to model)
     - Remove outliers, or incorrect values (- when supposed to be +)
     - Use Pytorch to train a Neural network (done)
     - Normalize feature vectors (done)